 The employer has to pay out of his own assets, and individuals being paid must be current employees.
-If an employer permits an insurer sell policies directly to employees who would pay for everything on their own, they're exempt.
+If an employer permits an insurer to sell policies directly to employees who would pay for everything on their own, they're exempt.

 With the exemption, employees can pay premiums with deductions, allowing their employer to give the deductions straight to the insurance company.
 If the employer contributes to this coverage or the insurer pays the employer, the exemption no longer applies.
 The employer also cannot endorse any program over another.
 The employer's activity has to be restricted to maintaining payroll records and forwarding deductions to insurers.

-General ERISA Rule
+General ERISA Rules

 ERISA doesn't require employers to offer benefits — it just regulates the standards of employers who choose to do so.
-However, the general rule is that employers are still free to create whatever benefits plans they want.
+However, the general rule is that employers are still free to create whatever benefits plan they want.
 An ERISA-subjected benefits package isn't compliant unless it's given in writing.

 Often, employers' written plans don't actually meet ERISA standards.
 However, insurer documents almost always comply.
 Insurers are only responsible for inconsistency or insufficiency issues; ERISA issues fall solely on the employer.
 Insurance documents for ERISA plans indicate the employer as the sponsor, agent for service, administrator, and fiduciary for the plan.
 Under ERISA, the employer is liable for all plan failures including failure to comply.